Jessica Fox (canoeist)

-Personal life
+Early life

-Fox was born on 11 June 1994 in Marseille, France, later moving to Penrith, New South Wales.

-Fox's parents are Richard Fox and Myriam Fox-Jerusalmi, who both competed as canoeists at the Olympics: her father for Great Britain at the 1992 Games, and her mother at the 1996 Games who won a bronze medal for France.
-Her father is Second Vice President of the International Canoe Federation as well as Australian Canoeing's current high-performance manager, and a five-time world champion.
-Fox is Jewish, as is her mother Myriam Jerusalmi; whereas her father is not Jewish.
-Her younger sister Noemie Fox is also a slalom canoeist, as was her aunt Rachel Crosbee.
+Fox was born in Marseille, France, and when she was four years old, she moved to the suburb of Penrith, in Sydney, with her family.
+Fox is Jewish, as is her mother, whereas her father is not.
+Her parents are Richard Fox and Myriam Fox-Jerusalmi, who both competed as canoeists at the Olympics: her father for Great Britain at the 1992 Games, and her mother for France at the 1996 Games, where she won a bronze medal.
+Her father is Second Vice President of the International Canoe Federation, as well as Australian Canoeing's high-performance manager, and a five-time world champion.
+Her younger sister Noemie Fox is also a world and Olympic champion slalom canoeist, and her aunt Rachel Crosbee is a former world championship slalom canoe silver medalist.

-Fox attended Blaxland High School, and finished her HSC year by being first in New South Wales in the PDHPE in 2011 and had an ATAR score of 99.1.
-She studied in the Elite Athlete Program at The University of Sydney where she is working on a degree in media/communications.
-She is studying a Bachelor of Social Science (Psychology) at Swinburne Online.
+Fox attended Leonay Public School and then Blaxland High School, where she completed her HSC year in 2011 by ranking first in New South Wales for PDHPE, and achieved an ATAR score of 99.1.
+She studied in the Elite Athlete Program at the University of Sydney, where she is working on a degree in media/communications.
+She is studying for a Bachelor of Social Science (Psychology) at Swinburne Online.
 She is bilingual in English and French.

 Fox suffered a back injury that impacted her performance in 2012.
-In May 2012, she spoke at the Chullora Public School.
-She celebrated her 18th birthday on 11 June 2012 in Cardiff while competing at a World Cup event.
-Fox is also an avid dog lover, regularly posting "dog selfies" to her social media platforms.
-Fox has featured all types of breeds, ranging from Jack Russels to Labradoodles.
-Fox's most popular #dogselfie was with a Swiss Shepherd named Hendrix.
+In 2025, she underwent surgery to remove a kidney tumour, forcing her withdrawal from the Canoe Slalom World Cup in Europe.

 Career

-Fox races in K1 and C1 events and is coached by her mother, Myriam.
+Fox races in K1, C1 and Kayak Cross events and is coached by her mother, Myriam.
 She started in the sport in 2005 by canoeing on the Nepean River.
 She has a scholarship and is affiliated with the Australian Institute of Sport and the New South Wales Institute of Sport.
 In club competitions, she represents the Penrith Valley Canoe Club.